 However, before we get to our steps, making sure that you have packed all your gear and necessities will be incredibly important for you to have a fun and stress-free journey.
 Along with this, checking your boat and trailer for damage in advance can also prove to be a key component to avoid disaster.

-Some recommended items to bring are: safety gear, lots of water, snacks, and a waterproof cooler to hold it all.
+Some recommended items to bring are: safety gear, lots of water, snacks, and retractable transom straps to hold your boat down during transport.

 Step One: Positioning your trailered boat